 by Matt Slick

-Jesus is the central figure of Christianity.
-He said, "I am the way, and the truth, and the life; no one comes to the Father, but through Me," (John 14:6).
+Who is Jesus?
+Jesus is the central figure of Christianity and its founder.
+Jesus was born of a virgin, lived a perfect live, died on the cross for our sins, and three days later He rose from the dead.
+Jesus said, "I am the way, and the truth, and the life; no one comes to the Father, but through Me," (John 14:6).
 Also, Jesus claimed to be God in flesh.
-If you compare what God said to Moses in Exodus 3:14 ("And God said to Moses, “I AM WHO I AM”) with what Jesus said in John 8:58 (Jesus said to them, “Truly, truly, I say to you, before Abraham was born, I am,"), then you quickly see that Jesus was claiming to be God.
+If you compare what God said to Moses in Exodus 3:14 ("And God said to Moses, 'I AM WHO I AM') with what Jesus said in John 8:58, “Truly, truly, I say to you, before Abraham was born, I am," then you quickly see that Jesus was claiming to be God.
+Now, when we say that Jesus is God, we are speaking of Jesus' divinity.
+God alone is divine and Jesus claimed that divinity.
 In fact, others testified that He was divine as well:

 - John 20:28, "Thomas answered and said to Him, 'My Lord and my God!'"